djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 This may render the other application useless, but in practice this is rarely an issue.
 It is worth briefly mentioning what kinds of applications are likely to be pushed aside by this workaround, however.
 In the case of MacOS, the native `open` CLI tool can be used to open files with their registered applications.
-For example, you could open a PDF file with the system's default PUF viewer.
+For example, you could open a PDF file with the system's default PDF viewer.
 On other unixy systems the native `open` application is likely to be a legacy graphics utility.
 In either case, temporarily pushing it to one side will do no lasting harm.